thisusernameistaken/BasicVolumeRuby/README.md

 BasicVolumeRuby
 ===============

-some small ruby programs to enhance my obenbox experiance by adding some volume control
+some small ruby programs to enhance my obenbox experience by adding some volume control